Dumblevor/hackertrees_front/README.md

 ## Bugs, Wins & Learnings
 Many features that were stretch goals were not finished, including search for the whole site, filtering by tags, upvotes for posts.
-It was a great project and there is a throve of features that can be added to make it a proper product.
+It was a great project and there is a trove of features that can be added to make it a proper product.

-Working in team is fun and can get a lot done when the group is in sync.
+Working as a team was good fun and can get a lot done when the group is in sync.
 I personally learned quite a bit about react, router, state and bulma on this project.

 A good idea was to keep updating the front end with a time interval: